 He makes some great points, and I certainly understand where he’s coming from.
 But it got me thinking about our growth strategy.
 I would go so far as to say that we have an “event-driven growth strategy.”

 What do I mean?
-I understand that Tony is saying that by doing events we might actually be keeping people from their family activities or what God has called them to do otherwise.
+I understand that Tony is saying that we might actually be keeping people from their family activities or what God has called them to do otherwise by doing events.
 I get that.
 But when it comes to an Outreach strategy, simply attempting to get people to come to church who wouldn’t otherwise, there’s nothing better than an event.

-Doing events that are advertised and promoted heavily to the community is a “method” for giving people a reason (other than coming to church) to set foot on your property.
-Once they’re there you have an opportunity to connect with them, helping them to get over any hesitation they might have to actually coming to one of your services.
+Doing events advertised and promoted heavily to the community is a “method” for giving people a reason (other than coming to church) to set foot on your property.
+Once they’re there, you have an opportunity to connect with them and help them get over any hesitation they have to come to one of your services.

-We do lots of Outreach events each year, but the 4 main ones are Easter, Kids’ Camp, Welcome Weekend, and Christmas Eve.
+We do many outreach events each year, but the 4 main ones are Easter, Kids’ Camp, Welcome Weekend, and Christmas Eve.
 While some events around these times are obviously not on Sunday, each event includes an invite to attend a Sunday morning service.